Constant-$r$ geodesics in the Painleve-Gullstrand form of Lense-Thirring spacetime

 imply that $r_0$ is a repeated root of $X(r)$.
 The existence of a repeated root will put \emph{some} constraint on the four geodesic constants $E$, $L$, $\epsilon$, and $\C$, (and the spacetime parameters $m$ and $J$); they cannot all be functionally independent.

 Higher derivatives do not lead to extra constraints, since

 and one sees inductively that all terms in all higher-order derivatives contain either $\sqrt{X(r)}$ or $X'(r)$ as a factor; quantities which we have already seen vanish at $r\to r_0$.
-Finally we note that \emph{stability} of the circular orbit is determined by considering
+Finally we note that \emph{stability} of the {constant-$r$} orbit is determined by considering

-Thence if $X''(r_0) >0$ the circular orbit is \emph{unstable}, if $X''(r_0) =0$ the circular orbit is \emph{marginal}, and if $X''(r_0) <0$ the circular orbit is \emph{stable}.
+Thence if $X''(r_0) >0$ the {constant-$r$} orbit is \emph{unstable}, if $X''(r_0) =0$ the {constant-$r$} orbit is \emph{marginal}, and if $X''(r_0) <0$ the {constant-$r$} orbit is \emph{stable}.
 So we are interested in evaluating $\sign\left(X''(r_0)\right)$.
-Let us now see what more we can say about the radial location of possible circular orbits.
+Let us now see what more we can say about the radial location of possible {constant-$r$} (``quasi-circular'') orbits.